Warren E. Burger

 Many of Burger’s lasting and significant achievements as Chief Justice were in judicial administration.
 He made enormous efforts to improve the efficiency of the federal judicial system.
 He created several organizations in pursuit of this goal, such as the Institute for Court Management, the National College of the Judiciary, the American Institute of Courts and the National Center for State Courts.
 Additionally, Burger established the National Institute of Corrections—he was an early advocate for prison reform and for teaching prisoners skills to help them reenter society.
 Burger also promoted the creation of State-Federal Judicial Councils to improve communication between state and federal judges.
 Additionally, he persuaded Congress to increase funding for the federal courts.
 Between his appointment in 1969 and 1980 (the first 11 years of his tenure), Congress doubled the number of active federal judges and increased the federal courts’ budget by five times.
 Burger also held leadership roles in the Judicial Conference of the United States and the Administrative Office of the United States Courts.
 His contributions through creating and participating in these organizations reformed the federal judiciary.

 Preserving the history of the Court and the Constitution were important to Burger.
 In 1974, he founded the Supreme Court Historical Society.
 He said, “much of the history of the Supreme Court can be found in memorabilia, art, and documents that have gathered dust for too long in storerooms and attics,” and hoped that the Society “will acquire significant materials and preserve them for future generations.
-In 1986, President Ronald Regan appointed Burger to chair the Commission on the Bicentennial of the Constitution.
+In 1986, President Ronald Reagan appointed Burger to chair the Commission on the Bicentennial of the Constitution.
 Recognizing that this appointment would essentially be a full-time job, Burger retired from the Court on September 26, 1986.
 In an interview with CBS News, he stated, “I consider that celebration more important than my staying on the Court another couple of years.”
 The 200th anniversary of the Constitution, September 17, 1987, also happened to be Burger’s 80th birthday.
 He led the commission until it disbanded in December 1991.

 Warren E. Burger died on June 15, 1995 of congestive heart failure at age 87.
 During his 17 years as Chief Justice, he drew upon his work ethic to improve the efficiency of the judicial branch, preserve the Court’s history, preside over an enormous workload at the Court, and issue several landmark opinions.
 Fellow Supreme Court Justice Sandra Day O’Connor eulogized him as “a great man who toiled upward in the night from his days as a law student until a few months before he passed away.
 The Court over which he presided and our country which he served were improved and enriched by his life of service.”
 He was buried alongside his wife Vera, who died in 1994, in Arlington National Cemetery.